Religions: Muslims, Christians, Jews, Coptics and Druze living in harmony

 Early morning, you’ll awake with a start from vendors hawking produce or kitchen gadgets for the home.
-Some of these vendors have horse drawn carriages with richly ornamented animals, festooned with all manner of decorative beads, woven things or religious amulets.
-Vendors ride through the streets with canisters of propane cooking gas, for example, beating out an insistent tattoo with a ball pein hammer on the metal canisters.
-Also delivered to your door is produce, fruits, and labneh – cheese.
+Some of these vendors have horse-drawn carriages with richly ornamented animals, festooned with all manner of decorative beads, woven things or religious amulets.
+Vendors ride through the streets with canisters of propane cooking gas, for example, beating out an insistent tattoo with a ball peen hammer on the metal canisters.
+Also delivered to your door is produce, fruits, and labneh (cheese).
 The latter is found floating around in plastic bins, jiggling in the back of a pickup truck.

-Syrians adore large, boisterous family gatherings with lots of food, socializing, dancing and fun.
-It doesn’t take much of a suggestion for a group of Syrians to “make a party” – then out come the kababs, musical instruments, singing and debke dancing- a sort of line dance found in the region.
+Syrians adore large, boisterous family gatherings with lots of food, socialising, dancing and fun.
+It doesn’t take much of a suggestion for a group of Syrians to “make a party” – then out come the kababs, musical instruments, singing and debke dancing- a sort of line dance popular in the region.

 You can really learn a lot about Arabic culture simply by going to a Middle Eastern restaurant in your area – as well as get a good feel for the food you will find there.
 Talk to the restaurant owners, or staff and watch the invitations to “my cousin’s hotel-restaurant-rug shop” begin!
 It will make your trip that much more fun and personalised.